kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/different-sections-of-a-program.md

     Contains code (instructions)

-    When ELF file is loaded onto microcontroller, this section is placed in ROM.
+    When ELF file is loaded onto microcontroller, this section is placed in FLASH.

   * **.data**